Decorticate posture

 Considerations

 Decorticate posture is a sign of damage to the nerve pathway in the midbrain, which is between the brain and spinal cord.
-The midbrain controls motor movement and many other important functions.
+The midbrain regulates motor movement and many other important functions.
 Although decorticate posture is serious, it is usually not as serious as a type of abnormal posture called decerebrate posture.

 The posturing may occur on one or both sides of the body.